finnishtransportagency/ratatiedot-extranet/packages/server/README.md

 ### Backend development

+#### Caching

-Cache any async content that doesn't change often to speed up lambda running tie on subsequent runs.
-This can be done by setting the value with let above the handler function and then checking if it has a value or not and fetching a new value only if it is missing.
+Cache any async content that doesn't change often to speed up lambda running time on subsequent runs.
+This can be done by setting the value with `let` above the handler function, and then checking if it has a value or not, and fetching a new value only if it is missing.

 #### Authorization